ymittal/info-retrieval-final-project/idx/README.md

-## This folder should contain all the configuration files for indexing.
+## This folder contains files related to indexing.

+There are subfolders for the two search systems.

-In general, it should be run liked this:
+In general, Galago should be run like this:
 ```
 galago build indexParam.json
 ```